Requirements for Maintaining Certification as a CPEO

 Either the CPA opinion or a Note to the Financial Statements covered by the CPA opinion must state that the CPEO's financial statements reflect positive working capital (as defined by GAAP), or, if certain requirements are met, reflect negative working capital, and, in either case, set forth in detail a calculation of the CPEO's working capital as reflected in the financial statements.

-Submission of the annual audited financial statements and accompanying documents is done through the IRS Online Registration System for Professional Employer Organizations.
-On the Main Menu, go to the "Manage your license information" drop down menu and select "Annual Audited Financial Statements" under the CPEO drop down to upload these documents.
 In the case of a controlled group in which more than one member of the Controlled Group is a CPEO, the Controlled Group representative may submit the Annual Audited Financial Statements on a combined or consolidated basis on behalf of each CPEO in the Controlled Group, provided that the annual audited financial statements continue to include statements that each individual CPEO's financial statements reflect positive working capital (or meet the exception for negative working capital described below).
-To submit one copy of the Annual Audited Financial Statements, the controlled group must be registered through the IRS Online Registration System for Professional Employer Organizations.
-On the Main Menu, go to the "Manage your license information" drop down menu and select "Annual Audited Financial Statements" under the Controlled Group drop down to upload these documents.

-As noted above, a Controlled Group representative submitting Annual Audited Financial Statements on behalf of multiple CPEOs must provide, in the CPA opinion or in a Note to the Financial Statements covered by the CPA opinion, a statement that each individual CPEO's financial statements reflect positive working capital (as defined by GAAP) or, if certain requirements are met as specified in Revenue Procedure 2017-14, reflect negative working capital, with the statement in either case setting forth in detail a calculation of the individual CPEO's working capital.
+As noted above, a Controlled Group representative submitting Annual Audited Financial Statements on behalf of multiple CPEOs must provide, in the CPA opinion or in a Note to the Financial Statements covered by the CPA opinion, a statement that each individual CPEO's financial statements reflect positive working capital (as defined by GAAP) or, if certain requirements are met as specified in Revenue Procedure 2023-18, reflect negative working capital, with the statement in either case setting forth in detail a calculation of the individual CPEO's working capital.

-Quarterly Assertions, Attestations, and Working Capital Statements
+Quarterly Assertions, Attestations, and Working Capital statements

 To maintain certification, by the second month after the end of each calendar quarter, a CPEO must provide an assertion that it has withheld and made deposits of all federal employment taxes for which the CPEO is liable for the quarter; an examination level attestation from a CPA stating that this assertion is fairly stated in all material respects; and a statement verifying that the CPEO has positive working capital.
 These documents should be submitted through the IRS Online Registration System for Professional Employer Organizations.
-On the Main Menu, go to the "Manage your license information" drop down menu and select "Quarterly Submission" to upload these documents.

 The assertion must be signed under penalties of perjury by a responsible individual of the CPEO and state that the CPEO has withheld and made deposits of all federal employment taxes for the calendar quarter as required by subtitle C (except that the assertion is not required with respect to federal employment taxes imposed by chapter 23 of the Code).

 The statement verifying positive working capital must be signed by a responsible individual under penalties of perjury and verify that the CPEO has positive working capital (as defined by GAAP) with respect to the most recently completed fiscal quarter.
 The statement must include a detailed calculation of the CPEO's working capital and be accompanied by a copy of the CPEO's unaudited financial statements for the most recently completed fiscal quarter, if such statements are available.
 A CPEO will not fail to satisfy this requirement as a result of having negative working capital if certain requirements are met.
-See Revenue Procedure 2017-14 for more information.
+See Revenue Procedure 2023-18 for more information.

 In the case of a controlled group in which more than one member of the controlled group is a CPEO, each CPEO in the controlled group must submit for each calendar quarter the assertion and the examination level attestation on a combined or consolidated basis for all CPEOs in the controlled group, rather than for the CPEO individually.
 The assertion must contain the name and EIN of each CPEO in the controlled group.
 However, the working capital statement must relate to the CPEO alone and must not be prepared on a combined or consolidated basis with other members of the controlled group.